MaraValean/StudentsRegisterManagement/README.md

 # StudentsRegisterManagement
-Manage students and disciplines.
-The user can add, remove, update, and list both students and disciplines.Grade students at a given discipline Unlimited undo/redo functionality.
+Manages students and disciplines.
+The user can add, remove, update, and list both students and disciplines via a text menu.
+Unlimited undo/redo functionality.